duke-malaria-collaboratory/2022-07-12-DiscovR/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Eldoret, Kenya"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Noble Hotel, Eldoret, Kenya"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "TBD"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Kapsoya, Off Nairobi Road Off Eldoret - Nairobi Highway, Eldoret, Kenya"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "ke"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "TBD"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "0.5128478452833125"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "TBD"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "35.299492938080476"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "July 12-14, 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "8:00 am - 4:30 pm"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2022-07-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01